15 Best Leg Exercises and Workout for Muscle & Strength

 Secondary: Hamstrings, gluteals. adductors, spinal erectors, abs

-How To Do Leg Extension
+How To Do It

 1. Sit on a Leg extension machine with your legs under the pad and with your back pressed firmly against the back pad.

-2. Grasp the handles or the seat edges behind your hips and keep your upper body stable
+2. Grasp the handles or the seat edges behind your hips and keep your upper body stable.

 3. Extend your legs as far as possible in a smooth movement until fully extended to get a maximum thigh contraction.

-4. Contract your quads at the top and slowly lower the weight under control to the starting position.
+5. Slowly lower the weight under control to the starting position.

 Tips